doublezerofoundation/sol-2z-conversion-v1/README.md

 This keypair is used for signing price data in the swap-oracle service.

 > [!NOTE]
-> `Base58 secret Key` used by swap-pricing service we have to update it in parameter store when regional setup done.
+> `Base58 secret Key` used by swap-oracle service we have to update it in parameter store when regional setup done.

 ### On Chain Configuration Setup